Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 during fluctuations of the source bitrate.

 During live streaming over highly variable networks, fairness can be achieved by controlling the bitrate of the source encoder at the input of the SRT sender.
-SRT provides a variety of network related statistics, such as RTT estimate, packet loss level, the number of packets dropped, etc., which can be used for making decisions and adjusting the bitrate in real time.
+SRT sender can provide a variety of network related statistics, such as RTT estimate, packet loss level, the number of packets dropped, etc., to the encoder which can be used for making decisions and adjusting the bitrate in real time.

 ### Configuring Maximum Bandwidth {#maxbw}